-The US has an unusual tax system, in that it requires all American citizens and Green Card holders to file US taxes, reporting their worldwide income, whether they live in or outside of the US.
+While the Digital Nomad lifestyle has never been more popular, the US has an unusual tax system that requires all American citizens and Green Card holders to file US taxes, reporting their worldwide income, wherever in the world they happen to travel or live.

-This means that American Digital Nomads are still required to file US taxes, wherever in the world they happen to be.
+This means that American Digital Nomads abroad are still required to file US taxes, reporting their global income.

-Americans living abroad receive an automatic filing extension until June 15th, and they can request a further extension until October 15th if they still need more time.
+Americans filing from abroad receive an automatic filing extension until June 15th, and they can request a further extension until October 15th if they still need more time.
 This may be because they have to file taxes in another country through qualifying as a tax resident there, although many Digital Nomads move strategically from country to country and so avoid this.
-Nomads should check the tax rules in each country where they spend time to find out whether they have to file local taxes anywhere.
+Digital Nomads should check the tax rules in each country where they spend time to find out whether they have to file local taxes anywhere.